donaldRwilliams/hypMuVar/README.md

 ### Why test mean-variance relations ?

 Across the sciences, there is large literature investigating mean-variance relations (e.g., Nakagawa et al. 2015; Xiao, Locey, and White 2015; Moreno et al. 2003).
-The typical pattern is that means are positively correlated with variances (or standard deviations).
+The typical pattern is that means are positively correlated with variances (or standard deviations)[1].
 For example, in ecology the variability and mean of species abundance in an area is known as [Taylor's law](https://en.wikipedia.org/wiki/Taylor%27s_law).
 That Wikipedia page in particular includes interesting references that date back to the 1920's (e.g., Jerzy Neyman studied the mean-variance relation in 1926).
-Interestingly, I recently came across a paper investigating the mean-variance relation in guppies (Mitchell et al. 2016).
-Apparently, in that field, the MELSM has been termed the *doubly hierarchical model* (see here [dhglm](https://rdrr.io/cran/dhglm/))
+Furthermore, a related line of research has set out to identify processes that violate the "law" (e.g., Pratte et al. 2010; Schwarz and Miller 2012)

-I am a quantitative psychologist by training.
-In my field, there is also a rich (perhaps the richest!) tradition of studying mean-variane relations...
+In my field (psychology), there is also a rich (perhaps the richest!) tradition of studying mean-variance relations.
+The most prominent example comes from cognitive psychology, where a *lawful*, linear relation between reaction time means and standard deviations was proposed in Wagenmakers and Brown (2007).
+Accordingly, we demonstrated the utility of our methodology in cognitive inhibition tasks (see Williams, Rouder, and Rast 2019).

 ### Is hypMuVar necessary ?

+**hypMuVar** is not meant to be a general package for mixed-effects modeling (see here [brms](https://github.com/paul-buerkner/brms)).
+There is certainly a need for **hypMuVar**, however, because the testing strategy is not possible with current software.
+I anticipate this package will be most useful for researchers specifically interested in testing (possibly confirmatory) hypotheses about the mean-variance relation or the (within-person) variance structure in general (in future releases).
+This extends inference beyond the customary goal (of testing mean differences) and thus opens the door for answering novel research questions.

 Installation
 ------------